yt-dlp/yt-dlp/README.md

 **For Unix**:
 You will need the required build tools: `python`, `make` (GNU), `pandoc`, `zip`, `pytest`
 Then simply run `make`.
-You can also run `make yt-dlp` instead to compile only the binary without updating any of the additional files
+You can also run `make yt-dlp` instead to compile only the binary without updating any of the additional files.

 **Note**: In either platform, `devscripts/update-version.py` can be used to automatically update the version number